-At the Berlin meeting in April 2006, at a conclusion of a presentation of the "C++ Modules" proposal (N1964), the Evolution working group gave clear direction that its Modules & Dynamic Libraries subgroup should further pursue the idea of mapping a notion of dynamic libraries on the C++ modules concept presented in N1964.
+At the Berlin meeting in April 2006, at the conclusion of a presentation of the "C++ Modules" proposal (N1964), the Evolution working group gave clear direction that its Modules & Dynamic Libraries subgroup should further pursue the idea of mapping a notion of dynamic libraries on the C++ modules concept presented in N1964.
 This paper is an attempt at responding to that request by selecting a specific but important application of dynamic libraries (plugins) and casting it into a natural and portable C++ form that is implementable with (but not inherently tied to) shared library technology.
 In this initial revision, the proposal is only a sketch leaving out both formalism and some specific design choices.
 Details will be worked out if the general direction is found desirable.
-This paper assumes at least superficial familiarity with N1964.
+This paper assumes at least superficial familiarity with N2073 (which is a significant revision of N1964).